-Making our model of the social market economy more resilient to the ongoing major global transformations means to learn from past crisis by reviewing the rules and investing in quality growth supported by technology. ър.
-4
+Making our model of the social market economy more resilient to the ongoing major global transformations means to learn from past crisis by reviewing the rules and investing in quality growth supported by technology.

-The rich diversity and creative potentials of our societies have to be made use of by providing a living basis to everyone while empowering minorities and women.
+The rich diversity and creative potentials of our societies have to be put to use by providing a living basis to everyone while empowering minorities and women.

-The sharing and circular economy start to demonstrate that gualitative economic growth and a healthy environment go hand in hand. p.
+The sharing and circular economy start to demonstrate that qualitative economic growth and a healthy environment go hand in hand.

+p.
 6

 A dynamic and self-reflective society needs culture and education as a mirror and as an integrated system in which individuals are provided with the necessary competences for future challenges.
-A sustainable health system needs to ⊳p.
-6 focus more on prevention in all life domains.
+A sustainable health system needs to focus more on prevention in all life domains.